foundry-rs/starknet-foundry/design_documents/test_design.md

 We need to clearly communicate the changes to the users and explain to them that Starknet Forge is operating on execution layer (in fact, account layer) rather than on transaction layer.
-We need to put an emphasis on the fact that everything that they should treat tests as if they were happening in an `invoke` transaction.
+We need to put an emphasis on the fact that tests should be treated as if they were happening in an `invoke` transaction.